exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 The received values are all strings or arrays.
 They are strings by default, and other scalar types needs a casting.
 The values are arrays when the URL uses the `[]` format.

 $_POST is a superglobal : it is always available, in every scope.

+Values inside $_POST are always strings, or arrays.

 .. code-block:: php